marijnh/Eloquent-JavaScript/05_higher_order.md

 }
 ```

 Can we abstract "doing something _N_ times" as a function?
-Well, it's easy to write a function that calls `console.log` _N_ times.
+Well, it's easy to write a function that calls `console.log` _N_ times:

 ```
 function repeatLog(n) {